Roche/research-kit-training/README.md

 # research-kit-training
-Short training on researchkit framework.
-Building simple HealthCheck app
+Short Training from Apple ResearchKit Framework, where simple app is created.
+Training contains instructions and branches per task.
+Helps to understand Framework mechanics and shows where it speeds up building apps.

 ### Estimated Training time - 1.5-3h